boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pie-chart.md

 Disabling the Interactivity feature in the Legend Settings category does not allow you to click on the legends.

 ![Legend Interactivity Disable](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/legend-interactivity-disable.png)
-Enabling the Interactivity feature in the Legend Settings category allows you to click on the legends
+Enabling the Interactivity feature in the Legend Settings category allows you to click on the legends.

 ![Legend Interactivity Enable](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/legend-interactivity-enable.png)